AustralianCancerDataNetwork/omop-emb/docs/usage/cli.md

 # CLI Reference

-`omop-emb` provides a CLI for concept ingestion, index management, and diagnostics.
+`omop-emb` provides a CLI for concept ingestion, similarity search, index management, and diagnostics.
 All commands load a `.env` file from the working directory automatically.

 ## Prerequisites